 You should be very concerned about me tracking which bits I have sent to established connections.
 However, I promise I am not tracking which bits are sent to which IP address.
 That's too much work, and I'm really not that interested.
 I don't even want my ISP, nor your ISP, to know which bits I have sent or that you have received, thus the requirement to send this over SSL.
 However, if you are worried about me tracking which bits you have received, then please don't use this service.

 Using these bits is completely harmless.
 Anyone on the system can write to /dev/random.
 Writing non-random, predictable data is harmless.
+This is because the Linux CSPRNG takes the SHA1(entropy) as it's output.
 Worst case, your entropy pool will not increase.
 Further, you can test the quality of randomness that I am serving, by using some random number tests, such as the FIPS 140-2 tests by rngtools, as shown below.